abserari/quartz/content/blogs/Role of microservice framework.md

 - Best Practices:

 business code usually uses simple addition, deletion, modification, query data, and target resources.
-At the same time, there are some common functional requirements, such as JWT.
+At the same time, there are some common functional requirements, such as [[JWT]].

 The framework can shield these differences.
 For example, JWT only has different types of tokens carried by HTTP, and ORM shields the actual data storage software interfaces in the background for addition, deletion, query, modification, and modification.